BSc Biochemistry Career Path

 Can I get a job with a BSc Biochemistry?

-There are many career options available to individuals with a BSc Biochemistry, and it is possible to get a job with this degree.
+Individuals with a BSc in biochemistry have many career options, and getting a job with this degree is possible.
 Some potential career paths for graduates of a BSc Biochemistry program include research scientist, laboratory technician, sales representative, medical technologist, and pharmaceutical sales representative.

 Is a BSc Biochemistry a good degree for a research career?